JSchoeck/portfolio/README.md

 ### Projects
 #### SPEA
 A tool to deal with data from an end of line tester in a production environment for electronics (PCBA production).
 Imports large amount of original csv data files, stiches them together, selects relevant features, handles missing and incomplete data and tests, adds features and creates different plots with insights into tests results.

+#### EOL_BMG
+Analysis and classification of serial production end of line tester data using different models.
+Dataset is large with many features and prediction was for the class of error, using several possible error codes.
+Results were quantified using a confusion matrix, summing up correct predictions and dividing by the total to get the percentage of correct predictions.
+The results yield insight into reasons of failure and help increase the yield of the production line.